 - Side Effects: These are unwanted symptoms that are caused by the vaccine or the injection.
 The most common side effects are mild and usually go away on their own after a few days without any treatment.
 Common and mild side effects include redness and swelling where the vaccine was given or a low-grade fever.

 - Serious Reactions: These include allergic reactions.
 Allergic reactions are very rare and will show up immediately after vaccination (usually within 30 minutes but no more than 4 hours).

-Many people think that all adverse events following the vaccine are caused by the vaccine to vaccines but that’s just not the case.
+Many people think that all adverse events following the vaccine are caused by the vaccine but that’s just not the case.
 Vaccines are some of the most studied medical treatments, so scientists have a very clear understanding of what is and is not related to vaccines.
-Just because one thing follows another does not mean they are the first thing caused the other.
+Just because one thing follows another does not mean that the first thing caused the other.
 For instance: